How does car insurance work in Germany?

 - Factors that can Affect Car Insurance Cost

-- What is Schadenfreiheitsklasse (SF Class)
+- What is Schadenfreiheitsklasse (SF Class)?

 - Switching car insurance

-- Insurance for Rental Cars
+- Insurance of Rental Cars

 - International Green Card

 - Acquisition of SF Class from a Third Party

 - Transfer of SF Class from Motorcycle to Car